A Socialbox.biz blog post update by Jenni (January 2018)

 “This is a wonderful initiative, providing not just a hand out, but a hand up, to enable individuals to support themselves by conducting valuable, in demand work in the technology field,” said Linux Foundation General Manager, Training & Certification, Clyde Seepersad.
 “The Linux Foundation is proud to offer a range of free training courses to help individuals all over the world gain highly useful, marketable skills they can use to build and improve their livelihoods.”

 In addition to offering these client-facing courses, our founder Peter Paduh is participating in a new lecture series on entrepreneurship offered through his alma mater, Westminster Business school which is also be available for free online.

-The panel will be educating students on “What It Takes to be an Entrepreneur” with emphasis on socially focused entrepreneurship by sharing his personal story of how he started SocialBox.biz and the lessons he learned along the way with hundreds of students.
+The panel will be educating students on “What It Takes to be an Entrepreneur” with emphasis on socially focused entrepreneurship and social impact businesses by sharing his personal story of how he started SocialBox.Biz and the lessons he learned along the way with hundreds of students.
 Peter is one of several Westminster alumni who are offering their advice and experiences to teach new students about successful entrepreneurship.